 Service was every other hour, and it took an hour to cover the hilly 12.5 miles of track that passed through the countryside and wilderness.
 Fares were only 5 cents in the 1920s, and by the time the trolley service ended in the 1930s, they still were only 15 cents.

-It was once of the few trolleys not owned by the Conestoga Traction Company.
+It was one of the few trolleys not owned by the Conestoga Traction Company.

 River View Hotel

 Its size commanded attention.
-The three-story, 75 bedroom structure sat on 500 acres of mountainous forest that stretched along the banks of the Susquehanna for a distance of four miles.
-The hotel boasted a dining room, banquet hall, summer garden, tennis courts, croquet courts, swings with canopies.
+The three-story, 75-bedroom structure sat on 500 acres of mountainous forest that stretched along the banks of the Susquehanna for a distance of four miles.
+The hotel boasted a dining room, banquet hall, summer garden, tennis courts, croquet courts, and swings with canopies.